isabella232/kendo-react-animation/docs/push/index.md

 ### Define Direction

 The component enables you to control the push direction of the entering element.
-Use the [`direction`]({% slug api_push_kendouiforreact %}#direction-stringdefault-left) property to control the push direction.
+Use the [`direction`]({% slug api_push_kendouiforreact %}#direction-stringdefault-right) property to control the push direction.

 The supported directions are:
-- (Default) The `left` direction&mdash;Pushes the content from right to left.
+- (Default) The `right` direction&mdash;Pushes the content from left to right.
-- The `right` direction&mdash;Pushes the content from left to right.
+- The `left` direction&mdash;Pushes the content from right to left.
 - The `up` direction&mdash;Pushes the content from bottom to top.
 - The `down` direction&mdash;Pushes the content from top to bottom.